sbenner/q3status-poller/readme.md

-A check status service for a q3 server.
+A check status service for a quake3 server.

-Use postgresql
+* Use local postgresql server and local quake3 server to test
-run the script which is located in the "sql" directory.
+* run the script which is located in the "sql" directory to create the table for statuses

 ```
 cd Default